cemtassinari/RoboND-Rover-Project-INTRO_CEMT/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-* The trainnning and calibration tests were done using te help of the Rover_Project_Test_Notebook_CEMT notebooks"
+* The trainnning and calibration tests were done using te help of the Rover_Project_Test_Notebook_CEMT notebooks
-* In the tests the array of threshed limits were sintonized
+* In this tests the array of threshed limits were sintonized, first with de data provided, then using data from "../cemt_output"
 * Once the best chooices were maden, complete  perception_step was not that chalengying.
-The main change was to filter the pixels with
-* the best accuracy. ( the ones closers to the rover )
+The main change was to filter the pixels with the best accuracy. ( the ones closers to the rover )
 * In the decision step was incremented the option to go in the direction of a rock.
 So the future idea, would be to try to get them all.

 ### Notebook Analysis